facebook/relay/docs/APIReference-Renderer.md

 ): void
 ```

-This callback prop is called as the various events of data resolution occurs.
+This callback prop is called as the various events of data resolution occur.

 See also: [Ready State](guides-ready-state.html)